scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

     * scalardl-audit-custom-values.yaml
     * schema-loading-custom-values.yaml
 1. Update the database configuration in `scalarAuditorConfiguration` and `schemaLoading` sections as specified in the [Configure Scalar DL](ConfigureScalarDL.md) guide.
-1. Create the `docker-registry` secret for pulling the Scalar Auditor images from GitHub Packages.
+1. Create the `docker-registry` secret for pulling the Scalar DL Auditor images from GitHub Packages.
    ```console
    kubectl create secret docker-registry reg-docker-secrets --docker-server=ghcr.io --docker-username=<github-username> --docker-password=<github-personal-access-token>
    ```